QuantumPackage/qp2/docs/source/users_guide/excited_states.rst

 Note that it is possible to make state-average calculation of states with different symmetries and/or different spin multiplicities.

-To include excited state of all possible symmetries, a simple trick is to run a preliminary multi-state |CIS| calculation using the :ref:`CIS` program, and then running the selected |FCI| restarting from the |CIS|
+To include excited states of all possible symmetries, a simple trick is to run a preliminary multi-state |CIS| calculation using the :ref:`CIS` program, and then running the selected |FCI| restarting from the |CIS|
 states, setting :option:`determinants read_wf` to |true|.